rubymonsters/webapps-for-beginners/source/14-resources/02-fake_methods.md

 ```

 A hidden input tag is just that, it is hidden, meaning that it is not displayed
 to the user.
-However, it is there, and it will be send to the application as
+However, it is there, and it will be sent to the application as
 part of the request just like any other input tag.

 Now, whenever Sinatra receives a `POST` request that has a parameter with the